CAKE_SYS // ACCESS REQUIRED

 Session Contributor Pool (online booking) In-person tracking sessions at the studio

-Artist Development Cohorts Before the Noise live showcases
+Contributor Matching (skills, instruments, availability) Before the Noise live showcases

 Shared Publishing Catalog Pitch meetings, sync briefs, publisher relationships